animalcarpet/mydlm/README.md

 processes.

 ### Monitoring
-As well as managing the data within the table, mydlm also provides routines to monitor the number of rows in the table, the use of auto_increment keys, growth in the number of records over different time periods and will also to track the fastest growing tables.
+As well as managing the lifecycle of data within your tables, mydlm also provides routines to monitor the number of rows in the table, the use of auto_increment keys, growth in the number of records over different time periods, and will also to track the fastest growing tables.

 Statistics are gathered using a daily EVENT `mydlm_table_stats`.
 This EVENT will then call a procedure `mydlm`.`monitor_stats` to populate the `monitor` table.